 Verify that the blueprints that you are importing are deployable and released in Cloud Assembly before you import it.
 See What Is the Advantage of Versioning Cloud Assembly Blueprints.

 - Select New. , and then click

-- Complete the form and click Validate.
+- Select the project that is associated with your blueprints and click Validate.

 The process verifies the connection and tells you the number of blueprints that will be imported

 - Share the imported blueprints with a project.